-The Wytheville Community College Police Department prepares this Annual Crime Statistics Report for the entire college, in support of the Jeanne Clery Disclosure of Campus Security Policy and Crime Statistics Act.
-The full text of this report can be obtained from our web site at www.wcc.vccs.edu/sites/default/files/security/2021-WCC-Annual-Security-Report.pdf.
+The Wytheville Community College Police Department has been designated as the department responsible for compiling and publishing the colleges Annual Crime Statistics Report in support of the Jeanne Clery Disclosure of Campus Security Policy and Crime Statistics Act.
+The full text of this report can be obtained from our web site at www.wcc.vccs.edu/sites/default/files/security/2023-WCC-Annual-Security-Report.pdf.
 This report is prepared in cooperation with information and data gathered from our surrounding local law enforcement agencies as well as internal college offices.

-The information is also available in the office of the Dean of Student Success and Academic Development on the lower floor of Bland Hall.
+The information is also available in the office of the Dean of Student Success and Academic Development located in room 114A on the lower floor of Bland Hall.